ClinicInThePark/docs/011-summer-plan-final.md

 + The information displayed on each dashboard must automatically update based on which Health and Wellness Clinic event is currently selected.
 + Visitor Dashboard must display information based on services received by the visitor at a given Health and Wellness Clinic event.
 + Staff Dashboard must display information based on a given Health and Wellness Clinic event as a whole.
-+ Staff Dashboard must allow user to add new and edit existing users, events, services, and specialized documentation to be displayed.
++ Staff Dashboard must allow user to add new, view, and edit existing users, events, services, and specialized documentation to be displayed.

 Nonfunctional Requirements:
 + The interface as a whole needs to be clean, simple, and minimalistic in design.